trueheart78/trueheart78.com/resume.md

 ### 🦠 Global Pandemic Goofs

 This abomination of a website was created because of the absurdness of the global pandemic.
-At one point, this pandemic will pass, and then this site will be useless, so we goof on it while we can.
 It is a Ruby application utilizing Sinatra and has weighted logic to select random elements that make up the phrases.
 It reads from text files to provide options to replace the phrase, "In this global pandemic?", with something like, "In this gleaming pop concert hall?", or "In this gothic Pulp Juice